The integration of Mindfulness, Hypnosis & Cognitive Behavioural Therapy (CBT)

 Therefore the term “clinical hypnotherapist” is possibly problematic (since it might seem to indicate competence with clinical issues rather than “sub-clinical” issues).

 Similar concerns could apply with using the term “medical hypnotherapist” or offering “medical hypnosis” or “medical hypnotherapy” or “clinical hypnotist”.

-Also “clinical hypnotherapy training” tends to make the training sound like it is limited to medical or mental health issues.
-Yet through the diploma training course you will get to see the wide range of creative applications for our approach.
-One you understand the fundamentals and key drivers of anxiety and stress – as well as performance improvement – then you can really apply our cognitive behavioural hypnotherapy approach into so many areas beyond the “clinical”.
+Also “clinical hypnotherapy training” or “clinical hypnosis course” can make it appear that the training is limited to medical or mental health issues.
+In contrast through the Hypno-CBT® diploma training course you will see the wide range of creative applications for our approach (you can view the range of techniques covered, the Hypno-CBT® Toolbox here).

 Do you offer Accredited Hypnotherapy Courses?